 This five day course is designed to provide avalanche training to workers who are required to assist in the recognition and evaluation of risks associated with work in avalanche terrain.
-Students may enroll to meet their workplace requirements (field technicians, foresters, equipment operators etc.) or because ther are involved in managing the duties of others (road superintendants, managers and so on).
+Students may enroll to meet their workplace requirements (field technicians, foresters, equipment operators etc.) or because they are involved in managing the duties of others (road superintendants, managers and so on).

 Workers from any industry where workers are exposed to avalanche terrain will benefit from taking this course.
 Among others, participants have come from the transport maintenance, mining, transmission line, forestry and highway construction sectors.

 The RTAM course is a professional-level course.
 However, by itself, it does not qualify the student to make operational decisions regarding avalanche risk or carry out duties such as active avalanche control.
-In most cases, industrial companies and contractors will still need to engage the services of a qualified avalanche planner (QAP) or other qualified registered professional to assess their level of avalanche risk and determine appopriate mitigation requirements.
+In most cases, industrial companies and contractors will still need to engage the services of a qualified avalanche professional or other qualified registered professional to assess their level of avalanche risk and determine appopriate mitigation requirements.

 This course will give the students an improved understanding of the avalanche phenomenon, which will allow better strategic decision.
 It will help facilitate enhanced communication between avalanche professionals and members of your workforce.
 Students will be able to help monitor changing weather and snowpack conditions and make accurate avalanche observations.
-For some workers working in relatively low risk environments, a QAP may recommend workers take this course to facilitate work under remote supervision.
+For some workers working in relatively low risk environments, a qualified professional may recommend workers take this course to facilitate work under remote supervision.
 For others, taking the course may form a component of an overall avalanche risk reduction strategy.

 The RTAM course may be taken in conjunction with the RTAM Operations Level 1 Field Module, for students who wish to further advance technical aspects of their avalanche knowledge.
 The RTAM Field Module provides instruction on more advanced field, travel and rescue skills.
 Students who successfully graduate from the RTAM and the RTAM Operations Level 1 Field Module are granted equivalency for the Avalanche Operations Level 1 course, which is the industry-recognised entry level standard for avalanche professionals, as well as a pre-requisite for higher level professional avalanche courses such as Avalanche Operations Level 2.